gianvstheworld/gianvstheworld/README.md

 <h1 align="left"> Hi there, I'm Gianluca Capezzuto 👋</h1>

+### About me
-I'm an Electrical Engineering student at the University of São Paulo who enjoys solving difficult engineering problems at the intersections of **software, AI and robotics**.
+I'm an Electrical Engineering student at the University of São Paulo who enjoys solving difficult engineering problems at the intersections of **software, AI, and robotics**.
-- Currently, I am in my university's robotics team **[SEMEAR] Group**
+- Currently, I am in my university's robotics team [SEMEAR] Group
-- I am working under Professor Marcelo Becker researching autonomous robots using the [Terrasentia](https://www.earthsense.co/terrasentia) platform
+- I am working under Professor Marcelo Becker researching autonomous robots using the [Terrasentia] platform

 ### Past
 - I interned at [DASLAB](http://daslab.illinois.edu/) improving the performance of a neural network that predicts traversability by applying Prototypical Contrastive Learning, developing the semantics for unexplored environments